 Carrying mitigations and comments forward from one scan to the next requires that the flaws match from one scan to the next of the same application.

-Flaw matching is a process that occurs when you perform two scans of the same application.
-Veracode compares the results of the second scan to the first scan to identify any flaws that may be identical between the two scans.
-If a match is found for any given flaw, any comments or mitigation information you supplied for the original flaw are brought forward to the new flaw, and the flaws are matched in the database.
+The flaw-matching process occurs when you perform two scans of the same application.
+To identify flaws that might be identical between the two scans, Veracode compares the results of the second scan to the first scan.
+If Veracode finds a match for any given flaw, it forwards any comments or mitigation information you supplied for the original flaw.

 When publishing new static analysis scan results, Veracode searches these locations within the application to determine if a potentially matching flaw exists: